 Once pureed, cover with lemon juice, spoon into ice trays and freeze.
 When frozen, put in freezer bags and label.

 Another way to freeze avocados is to cut them in half, remove the seed and peel.
 Place on a tray and spray with lemon juice.
 Turn them over and spray the other side.
 Place in the freezer and when frozen, place in freezer containers.

 Freezing avocados is a great way to enjoy the taste and health benefits of avocados without breaking your budget.
 But, there are several tips that will make the process easier.

 - Lemon Juice will prevent the avocados from browning.
-It does not take much – you don’t want to have them swimming in lemon juice so just sprinkle and stir to coat well.
+It does not take much - you don't want to have them swimming in lemon juice so just sprinkle and stir to coat well.
 For a large bowl of either mashed, pureed or cubed avocado, I use 2 Tbsp.
-If you are doing just a few use 1 -2 tsp lemon juice to coat them.
+If you are doing just a few use 1 -2 teaspoon lemon juice to coat them.

 - Freezing does change the texture of avocados so they are better used in recipes like Healthy Chocolate Pudding, Guacamole and other dips rather than just eating them.